Zelimkhan Khangoshvili: Krasikov identified as Khangoshvili's assassin

 On 4 December 2019, the Federal Attorney General (Public Prosecutor General) took over the investigation into the case.
 This was justified by the fact that "there were sufficient factual indications that the killing of Tornike K. [Zelimkhan Khangoshvili's alias] was either commissioned by government agencies of Russia or those of the Chechen Republic as part of the Russian Federation.
 On the same day, two members of the military intelligence service (GRU) in the Russian Embassy in Berlin were expelled from the country in connection with the investigation."

 On 6 December 2019, several media outlets reported that the German Federal Intelligence Service (BND) received credible information that a Russian secret service agent was attempting to kill Krasikov while in remand to prevent possible statements from him; as a result, Krasikov was moved from the JVA Moabit to the high-security wing of the JVA Tegel.

-In February 2020, Bellingcat suspected that the operation, both with training and with a false ID, was supported by the FSB RF.
+In February 2020, Bellingcat reported that it suspected that the operation had been supported by the FSB RF, both with training and the false passport.

 In June 2020, the federal prosecutor general brought charges against a Russian citizen, called the act a contract killing, and accused the Government of the Russian Federation as the mastermind behind Khangishvili's murder.
 According to the prosecution, the background to the killing order was Khangoshvili's opposition to the Russian Federation's Central Government, the governments of its autonomous republics Chechnya and Ingushetia, and the pro-Russian government of the Republic of Georgia.
-This was followed by a conversation between the Russian ambassador to Germany with the Foreign Office.
-The prosecution also named "Roman D." as a possible accomplice, which confirmed Bellingcat's suspicions that more than one person was involved in the murder, and identified one of them.
+This was followed by a conversation between the Russian ambassador to Germany with the German Foreign Office.
+According to Bellingcat, the prosecution also named "Roman D." as a possible accomplice, in accord with their suspicion that more than one person was involved in the murder.
 Bellingcat pointed out that deliberately false references to the identity of the suspect had been circulated.